PoHuit/plan-b/README.md

 the server starts processing requests.
 The server currently listens on `localhost:9146`.

+If you would prefer to use the [Rocket](https://rocket.rs) Rust web framework, please see the branch `rocket` in this repository.

 ## Build

 This project is written mostly in Rust, with a little Python